-Furthermore, the bill creates a new section requiring the PSC to submit an annual report to the Governor and Legislature by March 1, detailing economic analyses related to rate changes, potential cost impacts on utility customers, and an assessment of executive compensation within public utilities.
+Furthermore, the bill introduces a new section that requires the PSC to submit an annual report to the Governor and Legislature by March 1, detailing economic analyses related to rate changes, potential cost impacts on utility customers, and an assessment of executive compensation within public utilities.
 The report must also benchmark Florida utilities against those in other states.
-The bill includes a conforming amendment to a cross-reference in existing law and is set to take effect on July 1, 2026.
+Other amendments include the establishment of a schedule for public utility companies to submit rate change requests and a conforming cross-reference in the Municipal Solid Waste-to-Energy Program section.
+The act is set to take effect on July 1, 2026.

 Statutes affected: H 187 Filed: 350.01, 366.07, 377.814